 Congratulations on your new baby!
-Now that you’ve recovered from labor and the birth, you may feel ready to do some post pregnancy exercises.
+Now that you’ve started to recover from labor and birth, you may feel ready to do some post-pregnancy exercises.